nusrobomaster/Dart-FYP/docs/Z Dart Robot - Electrical & Software.md

 permalink: /dart-system/dart-robot/elec-software
 ---

-# Objectives & Deliverables
+## 7.0 Introduction
 <br>
-**Objective:** Identify, design and implement electrical and software needs for the dart robot user
+**Objective:** Identify, design, and implement the electrical and software requirements for the dart robot based on user needs.

 **Deliverables:**
-1. Breakdown functionalities required in a dart robot and ideate for methodology required → [See Section 7.1](#func-breakdown)
+1. Define the dart robot functionalities and propose the methodology → [See Section 7.1](#func-breakdown)
-2. Design a functional prototype based on methodology → [See Section 7.2](#func-prototype)
+2. Design a functional prototype based on the proposed methodology → [See Section 7.2](#func-prototype)
-3. Implement the designed functional prototype
+3. Implement the designed prototype
 → [See Section 7.3](#implement-prototype)

 ---

-## 7.1 Functionalities breakdown {#func-breakdown}
+## 7.1 Function Definition and User Interaction {#func-breakdown}

 ### 7.1.1 Background

-Dart robot users need to control the dart robot so it can shoot dart projectiles stated in the introduction.
-To identify how and when the dart robot will be used, **user journey** gives you the perspective of the user.
+Dart robot users control the dart robot to shoot dart projectiles.
+The **user journey** maps out how the user operates the dart robot and the points where each function is required.

-### 7.1.2 User journey
+### 7.1.2 User Journey

 <br>